How do I…

 Do you want to…?

-Reduce overwhelm around conducting your analysis by learning how to do it in a step-by-step way
+Reduce overwhelm by learning how to do your IPA analysis in a step-by-step way

 Get to grips with coding your IPA data through a guided group exercise